sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 This was the simplest model I could pick without me getting a degree in epidemiology

 ### Justification
 There is no current benchmark to COVID-19 so we don't know how any model would turned out.
-The only one we can compare is to
+The only one we can compare is to Spanish Flu of 1918 Compared which infected 500 million people worldwide and killed more then 50 million people.
+We could possibly take its  epidemic curve and try to

 ## V. Conclusion